kevin-linps/Handwritten-digits-recognition/README.md

 ## About this project

 In this project, I am interested in building models that can recognize the digits written on the image inputs.
-I explored two Python libraries to perform the task, namely *scikit-learn* and *TensorFlow*.
+I explored two Python libraries to perform the task, namely scikit-learn and TensorFlow.
 For scikit-learn, I explored three models — support vector machine (SVM), k nearest-neighbour (kNN) and random forest (RF); for TensorFlow, I constructed a convolutional neural network (CNN) for deep learning.
 The trained models are saved and the deployed on *DigitsVisualizer.py*.

 The description of each file is listed below.
 1. *Handwritten Digits Recognition 01 - Scikit-learn*: building three scikit-learn models and evaluate their accuracies
 2. *Handwritten Digits Recognition 02 - TensorFlow*: building a large CNN to classify the images
 3. *DigitsVisualizer.py*: a GUI that demonstrates the practical deployment of trained models
-4. *svm_model.joblib*: a *joblib* file that contains the binaries for trained SVM
+4. *svm_model.joblib*: a file that contains the binaries for trained SVM
-5. *CNN_model.h5*: an *h5* file that contains the trained CNN
+5. *CNN_model.h5*: a file that contains the trained CNN

 ## Experiemental results